Brownism: Relationship to prior administrations

-Gordon Brown succeeded Blair as Prime Minister after Brown's long tenure as the Chancellor of the Exchequer.
+Gordon Brown succeeded Tony Blair as Prime Minister after Brown's long tenure as the Chancellor of the Exchequer.
 Although viewed in the media as somewhat personally close, Blair later wrote in his autobiography A Journey that a "maddening" Brown effectively blackmailed him while he was in 10 Downing Street.
 Blair accused Brown of orchestrating the investigation into the Cash-for-Honours scandal and stated that the personal animosity was so strong that it led him to frequent drinking, a big change for Blair.
 Blair also has told journalist Andrew Marr that as their years working together went on, co-operation became "hard going on impossible".

-As stated before, both men had similar positions on actual issues and government policies.
-To the extent that they felt divided, it came mostly from differences in personality, background and managing style.
+Blair criticised the departure from much of New Labour ideology under Gordon Brown's premiership, who blamed it for Labour's defeat in the 2010 General Election:

+Why did Labour lose the 2010 election?
+The answer to that, I'm afraid is obvious.
+Labour won when it was New Labour.
+It lost because it stopped being New Labour...Had he [Brown] pursued New Labour policy, the personal issue would still have made victory tough, but it wouldn't have been impossible.
+Departing from New Labour made it so.
+Just as the 2005 election was one we were never going to lose, 2010 was one we were never going to win – once the fatal strategic decision was taken to abandon the New Labour position.

 Brownites

 Other than Brown himself, the following prominent Labour politicians are often considered Brownites, but may not identify themselves as such: